ArctosDB/documentation-wiki/_documentation/geology.markdown

 ## Landholder

 The landholder is the legal landowner or government land administration agency.
 Landholder values are controlled by the [ctlandholder](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlandholder) code table.
-Provate property should be designated as private with the "private" landholder attribute and property ownership can be recorded in the attribute remark.
+Private property should be designated as private with the "private" landholder attribute and property ownership can be recorded in the attribute remark.

 ## Locality Encumbrance